LilithVinter/Weather-App/README.md

 <h1> Weather App </h1>
 This is a web app developed as a final project using React.
-The app allows users to search for any city in the world and provides current weather conditions and time.
+The app allows users to search for any city in the world and provides current weather conditions.

 <h2>How to Use</h2>
 To use the weather section, simply type the name of the city you want to search for in the search bar and press search.